Stories of Hope AND COURAGE

 Becoming a living donor

-There are many potential benefits of a live donor kidney transplant.
+There are so many benefits of a live donor kidney transplant.
 These include better long-term outcomes for patients and less likelihood of rejection.

 There are four routes for living organ donation: